-Implementation of this alternative would result in an increase in the use, handling, storage, transportation, and disposition of hazardous substances.
+Implementation of this alternative would result in an increase in the use, handling, storage, transportation and disposition of hazardous substances.
 These activities would be conducted in accordance with applicable hazardous material and waste regulations, and established BMPs and SOPs to ensure the health and safety of workers and the general public is maintained.
 BMPs and SOPs include:

 - Implementing Hazardous Materials Management Plans - Implementing Facility Response Plans - Implementing Spill Prevention Control and Countermeasures plans (training, spill containment and control procedures, clean up, notifications, etc.).
-Also, ensure personnel are trained in accordance with spill prevention, control, and clean up methods - Implementing hazardous materials minimization plans - Ensuring DoD personnel are trained as to proper container labeling, storage, staging, and transportation requirements for hazardous materials - Ensuring that the Defense Reutilization and Marketing Office (DRMO) has sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Verifying full compliance with federal, local, and DoD laws and regulations and implement corrective actions as necessary.
+Also, ensure personnel are trained in accordance with spill prevention, control, and clean up methods - Implementing hazardous materials minimization plans - Ensuring DoD personnel are trained as to proper labeling, container, storage, staging, and transportation requirements for hazardous materials - Ensuring that DRMO has sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Verifying full compliance with federal, local, and DoD laws and regulations and implement corrective actions as necessary.